jfinnerman/PS2/README.md

 12. What is wrong with the folling statement: `SELECT * FROM Products WHERE price BETWEEN 10, 100;

-  The statement should be: SELECT * FROM unemath_Finnerman.Products WHERE price BETWEEN 10 and 100; It will not work with the comma.
+  The statement should be: SELECT * FROM unemath_Finnerman.Products WHERE price BETWEEN 10 AND 100; It will not work with the comma.

 13. Select products with length less than 12 inches and sort decsending.